Zakat on Gold and Jewelry

 Zakat on stocks and investments is due.

 Muslim zakat scholars consider shares and stocks as partial ownership of the capital of a corporation or business entity.

-They define shares and stocks as a capital contribution that faces its ups and downs, so are the bonds they frame as contractual financial instruments of set terms and compensations.
+They define shares and stocks as the capital contribution that faces their ups and downs, and so are the bonds they frame as contractual financial instruments of set terms and compensations.
 Therefore, both forms of wealth hold a market value that may rise or fall.
 Thus, zakat for both is due.

 zakat on cash savings